The Things We Carry – Packing for Adventure in Chile

 - Socks and Underwear: To keep everyone happy and healthy, students are bringing enough undergarments to be comfortable and keep their toes warm whether it be studying outside a Cabana or cresting the summit of a Patagonian peak.

 Alzar School staff coach students both before and during their time in Chile on what items are essential for their success on expedition and in the classroom.
 Luckily we have developed systems to make this process go smoothly.
-Check out this complete list of items each student brought with them to Chile.
 Having the right equipment for the right moment is a crucial element for Alzar School students to fully benefit from their experiences in Chile.